 12. William the Conqueror (1028 – 1087)

 For French people, William the Conqueror who conquered England in 1066, is French!
-Duc William of Normandy came across the English Channel from the west coast of France.
+Duc Guillaume of the Duchy of Normandy went across the English Channel from the west coast of France.
 He went to England leaving his wife and 9 children behind in Normandy, as he fought and solidified his hold on England.

 William didn’t speak much English, so the language of the (English) court was French, a tradition that his descendants continued for centuries.
 As such, approximately 45% of words in English are rooted in French.